The HistoryAccess.com Interview:

 Q. How and why did you decide to tackle Aaron Burr?

 A. I was studying scandalous trials in our history – Aaron Burr, O.J.
 Simpson, Patty Hearst.
-I eventually published an article on Patty Hearst, and got drawn into Burr, examining how and why he had become such a scandalous character.
+I eventually published an article on Patty Hearst, and got drawn into Burr, examining why he had become such a scandalous character.

 I found that historians have been lazy in approaching Burr.
 In their assessments of his character and actions they’ve relied on what his enemies said, including Alexander Hamilton.
 To rely on Alexander Hamilton for your basic view of Aaron Burr is essentially the same as relying on Kenneth Starr for your view of Bill Clinton.
 Historians have repeated the conventional wisdom about Burr, promulgated by Hamilton and others, and handed down through the centuries – that he had no principles, that he was a schemer, that he had no political philosophy, that he played the villain in his duel with Hamilton.
 This laziness has been true of scholars and also of popular biographers.
 Burr was, in fact, an important founder of the nation, a patriot, an advocate for equal rights, and a man of the Enlightenment committed to reasoned debate.